enzotlucas/products-inventory-minimal-api/README.md

 ```

 ## Logging
 The application logs are made using Segilog and saving in the database (table name is LogAPI).
-The configuration file is in **LoggerConfiguration.cs**.<br>
+The configuration is in **LoggerConfiguration.cs**.<br>
-The app have a LoggingMiddleware to log every request but from healthchecks.
+The app have a LoggingMiddleware to log every request there are not from healthchecks.

 **LoggerConfiguration.cs**
 ```cs